jugordon/AzureConsumption/README.md

 (https://github.com/jugordon/AzureConsumption/blob/main/resources/ADFPipeline.jpg)

-1. Download the template to your computer costMasterPipelineGenericov2.
+1. Download the pipeline template to your computer from ADFPipeline/costMasterPipelinev3.zip.
 2. Import the template into ADF Piplines ![Import pipeline](https://github.com/jugordon/AzureConsumption/blob/main/resources/importTemplate.jpg)
 3. Configure the linked services for each one of the following elements :
 4. a.
 Blob Storage account